zhiyuoe/shadowagent/docs/game-design/game-design.md

 ---

 ### Drag and drop
 The player can add drag and drop objects to add to the environment system directly in real-time.
-Combining the pathfinding behaviors of the agents, these actions affects not only the number of obejcts, but also the states, goals, and decision-making results of the agent.
+Combining the pathfinding behaviors of the agents, these actions affects not only the number of objects, but also the states, goals, and decision-making results of the agent.
 Below are possible results happening to the system

 | Actions               | Influences                        | Potential results                                    |